nikomin/coAuthorNetworks/README.md

 that.

 A bibtex example is available in `example/`.
-The two graphs were done with [Gephi](https://gephi.org/).
+The two following graphs were done with [Gephi](https://gephi.org/).

 ![Co-author network of phd.bib](example/phdAuthorNET.png)
 ![Co-paper network of phd.bib](example/phdPaperNET.png)